jamesmith-dev/ResearchProj/README.md

 # ResearchProject
-Risk Analysis of the Medical Insurance Beneficiary
+Study on Risk Analysis of the Medical Insurance Beneficiary